*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Customer feedback is really good so far - on the Amazon page the average customer rating is 4 and a half stars out of 5.

 If you wanted to go for a Garmin fitness tracker for your swimming but didn’t want to pay out approx $200 for the Garmin Swim 2, then this is a considerably more affordable alternative.
-In fact at the time of writing, Amazon has it discounted to under $100.

 It’s proved a popular model amongst Amazon customers, and after well over 1000 customer ratings the average customer rating comes out a very positive 4 stars out of 5.

 From the device you can set pool size and select your skill level.
 When you get into the pool, your Garmin Vivosmart will autotrack your activity and display metrics such as number of pool lengths completed.
 When you’re done it will report your swim duration.